The-Obstacle-Is-The-Way/Clarity-AI-Backend/docs/Token_Blacklist_Repository_Interface.md

                 options={"verify_signature": True}
             )

-            # Check if token is blacklisted
+            # Check if token is blacklisted - THIS IS NOT FUNCTIONAL
             token_id = payload.get("jti")
             if token_id and await self._blacklist.is_blacklisted(token_id):
                 await self._audit_logger.log_security_event(